Atos UK & Ireland Newsletter – Winter 2019

 By working together, we can better communicate to government and citizens the positive impact which advances in digital technology can have in the years to come, and how this can be encouraged.

-Kulveer Ranger, Senior Vice President, Strategy and Communications, Atos UK&I and techUK board member, said: “We were pleased to host techUK for the first time within our Atos MidCity Place office, and are proud to work closely with them to ensure the UK tech industry speaks together to promote the transformative power of technology and innovation in business and society.
+Kulveer Ranger, Global Head of Strategy & Comms FS&I, SVP – Strategy & Communications, Atos UK&I and techUK board member, said: “We were pleased to host techUK for the first time within our Atos MidCity Place office, and are proud to work closely with them to ensure the UK tech industry speaks together to promote the transformative power of technology and innovation in business and society.
 We look forward to collaborating with techUK over the course of the 2019 and specifically taking an active part in an industry-wide conversation focused on the importance of an ethical approach to business as powerful technologies, such as AI and automation, become increasingly accessible.”Back to top